kopchik/interview_emesa/README.md

 Cons:

-1. No support for CORS/Auth in aiohttp
+1. No native support for CORS/Auth in aiohttp (addons required)
 1. Schema migration is not yet there for ponyorm.

+PS I forgot about search by e-mail.
+So I implemented it at the very last when it turned out that pony has very limited support for JSON querying.
+So only full match is possible without doing manual full-table scan.